 Please be aware that we cannot make payments into a Post Office card account.

 Landlords will need to make arrangements with their tenant to collect the rent.
 Most people find that the best way is for the tenant to allow us to pay their local housing allowance direct into their bank or building society account.
 They can then set up a standing order to pay their landlord directly.

-Some people may have difficulty getting the local housing allowance and paying their rent.
-Payments of local housing allowance can be made direct to a landlord if:
+Some people may have difficulty getting the Housing benefit and paying their rent.
+Payments of Housing benefit can be made direct to a landlord if:

-The first payment of Local Housing Allowance may be made via cheque in the landlord's name, sent to the customer's address.
+The first payment of Housing benefit may be made via cheque in the landlord's name, sent to the customer's address.

 If someone else looks after your money for you, or there is a power of attorney, payments can be made to the person who looks after your money or the person with the power of attorney.

-If you feel that you, or your tenant may benefit from payments being made directly to their landlord then you can complete the form entitled "landlord payments form”, available from the documents section on this page, and return it to the benefits department.
+If you feel that you, or your tenant, may benefit from payments being made directly to their landlord then please download and complete the.